 3. Give students something to read and/or view that explores the topic.
 To get this process rolling, I will give them several articles to read and videos to view that deal with the topic of failure.
 I instruct them to read with a highlighter in hand so they can highlight good quotes — points they agree with or disagree with.
 With the videos, they will need to take notes.
 (Click HERE to access one of the articles I use).

 4. Group students into “Response Groups.”
 I will put them in groups of four-five and send each student a blank Google Doc labeled “Failure, group one”, “Failure, group two” etc. They will be instructed to post a response on their respective doc to the articles and videos, using at least two quotes to support their own points.
-Once each student has added his/her response to the doc, each student will have to comment on each group mate’s ideas.
+Once each student has added their response to the doc, each student will have to comment on each group mate’s ideas.
 I ask that they agree with one point — and add to it with another detail or example– and disagree with something and give a reason why.
 If they can’t find something to disagree (or agree) with, they agree or disagree twice.
-If you don’t use Google Apps, they can do this on paper: have each student put a his/her response on a blank page and then pass it around the group for comments.
+If you don’t use Google Apps, they can do this on paper: have each student put their response on a blank page and then pass it around the group for comments.

 The purpose of the group exercise is that they start a conversation with each other, and then extend it with more ideas.
 Students will add further examples to those responses they agree with and they will throw out dissenting ideas that they will back up with evidence.
 The disagreement element is key: it’s something they aren’t comfortable with, but when the teacher requires it, they feel safer and learn that it will actually lead to a good discussion.